Hasselback Butternut Squash with Maple-Sage Glaze

 Published January 31, 2025.
 This post may contain affiliate links.
 Please read my disclosure policy.

-Hasselback Butternut Squash is a new and improved way of enjoying this popular winter squash.
-Its caramelized slices, rich maple butter glaze, and toasted pecan topping make it the ultimate sweet and savory side to add to any dinner table.
+This Hasselback Butternut Squash with maple-sage glaze is a next-level way to enjoy this classic winter squash.
+With caramelized slices, a rich maple-butter glaze, and a crunchy toasted pecan topping, it’s the ultimate sweet and savory side for any dinner table!

 My family and I love winter squash, whether roasted in the oven or blended into a butternut bisque.
 But one new way we’re enjoying one of our favorite varieties, butternut squash, is hasselback-style.
 It’s a fun and easy way to give this beloved squash some extra TLC.
 And not so surprisingly, it turned out to be one of the most popular side dishes on our table.
 If you like this veggie preparation method, check out my hasselback potatoes recipe.